 The first step is to list all of your income.
 If you're on a salary, this will be easy.
 If you get paid hourly or based on tips, look back at the past few months and figure out how much you made on average.
 If you have any income outside of your main job, list that too.
 Maybe you receive alimony, a relative helps you with cash, or you do side jobs in your spare time.
 Don't include any money that isn't a sure thing, but get an average idea for what you make each month.

 Write down every single expense you have that must be paid each month.
-It's easy to remember the basics of rent, electricity, and phone bills.
+It's easy to remember the basics like rent, electricity, and phone bills.
 But don't forget your car insurance or car payment, student loans, gym dues, cable bill, transportation costs (either bus fare or average gas costs), and average minimum credit card payments.
-These are your mandatory expenses- outside of cancelling your memberships when contracts expire, you can't cut these costs.
+These are your mandatory expenses—outside of cancelling your memberships when contracts expire, you can't cut these costs.

-Take the total of your mandatory expenses that you just calculated, and subtract it from your total monthly income.
-This is your discretionary income.
+Take the total of your mandatory expenses that you just calculated and subtract it from your total monthly income.
+The resulting figure is your discretionary income.
 You'll have to figure out how to divide this money up between saving, paying off debt, and spending it on yourself.
 Of course you'll have to spend some on necessities like food and clothing, so you can't save it all.
-Now that you know exactly what your discretionary income is to work with, it's time to think back to the goals you set for yourself.
-For the purpose of the following examples, let's say your discretionary income is $800/month.
+Now that you know exactly how much discretionary income you have to work with, it's time to think back to the goals you set for yourself.
+For the purpose of the following examples, let's say your discretionary income is $800 per month.

-If you have a short-term goal of getting a small debt paid off or making a large purchase, it might be most appealing to you to spend a few months living bare-bones, and get it over with as soon as possible.
+If you have a short-term goal of getting a small debt paid off or making a large purchase, it might be most appealing to you to spend a few months living bare-bones and get it over with as soon as possible.
 In this case, figure out the lowest amount of money you can live off of, and put everything else towards your goal.
-If you can survive on $100/week, you'll only need $433/month. ($100 x 52 weeks per year / 12 months per year).
-That leaves you with $367 to put towards your goal every month, and $100 for groceries and living expenses per week.
+If you can survive on $100 per week, you'll only need $433 permonth. ($100 x 52 weeks per year / 12 months per year).
+That leaves you with $367 to put towards your goal every month and $100 for groceries and living expenses per week.

 If you have a longer-term goal of retirement savings, you'll want to allow yourself more wiggle room.
-Sure, you could get by on $100/week, but after a month or two of eating pasta and rice and never buying new clothes or splurging on a night out, you'll get sick of it and quit trying.
-Maybe you can allow yourself $130/week, so you can splurge on one nice meal or purchase per week.
-That means you're spending $563/month, and putting $237 towards savings.
+Sure, you could get by on $100 per week, but after a month or two of eating pasta and rice and never buying new clothes or splurging on a night out, you'll get sick of it and quit trying.
+Maybe you can allow yourself $130 per week, so you can splurge on one nice meal or purchase per week.
+That means you're spending $563 per month and putting $237 towards savings.
 It will take longer to see results, but you're much more likely to stick with it, and this money will be growing in value for the rest of your working career.

 How To Stick To Your Budget Plan